imjoseangel/microservice-arquitecture/README.md

 }
 ```

+>**Note**: We asume that network, firewall or disk creation is part of the same process but has not been reflected in the example.

 The important part is to configure and harden it properly.
 Here is were the Compliance as Code and Ansible mark the difference.
 Chef for testing, Ansible to implement it.
 We will discuss this later in the security section.
 [GitHub Link](https://github.com/dev-sec)

 #### 3.2.2.5 Section _2b_Ansible.
 Kubernetes Operators.
 Microservices Deployment

-Ansible is perfect to create operators to be deployed.
+Ansible is perfect to create K8S operators.
 A K8S Operator can complete complex tasks in order to achieve the desired changes in the application’s output.
 It is clear that Operators is the present and the future to manage Kubernetes clusters.

 It can automatically handle such tasks as: